Summer Study in China 2014 Open House

 Location: China Institute, 125 E. 65th Street, New York, NY 10065

-The Institute’s Summer Study in China (SSC) program invites high school students interested in applying for our summer 2014 to an open house this November.
-Students and their families to join SSC administrators and past participants for an evening of refreshments and conversation.
-Program leaders will briefly introduce summer 2013’s anticipated offerings and, along with a number of former students, remain on hand throughout the evening to discuss the program and answer any questions you may have.
+China Institute’s Summer Study in China (SSC) program invites high school students interested in applying for our summer 2014 to an open house this November.
+Students and their families will join SSC’s administrators and past participants for an evening of refreshments and conversation.
+Program leaders will introduce the anticipated offerings for summer 2014 and, along with a number of former students, remain on hand throughout the evening to discuss the program and answer any questions you may have.

 SSC gives high school students the opportunity to fully immerse themselves in Chinese language and culture for an unforgettable summer experience.

 This event is open to all interested parties.
 For general inquiries, please contact Miaomiao Wang by e-mail at email@example.com or at 212-744-8181 ext.
 145. RSVP by January 31, 2014.